Technical Analysis for Trades

 - A combination of all

-We thought it was a great idea, so we conducted the survey over the past week.
+We thought it was a great question, so we conducted the survey over the past week.
 We’re still conducting it, but so far, these are the results:

 So, let’s take each category and break it down further …